World Wide Digi DX Contest

 Q: What software supports this contest?

-Any FT software that exports an ADIF log can be used in WW Digi.
+If the software cannot create a WW Digi Cabrillo format file for submittal to the contest committee after the contest, then an ADIF format log file may be used.
 The ADIF log can span a greater time period than just the 24 hour contest.
 An ADIF Converter is available on the website that will convert any ADIF file to the Cabrillo format needed for WW Digi.
-This converter will not convert QSO data outside the 24-hour contest period, making it easy to input an ADIF file that may contain contacts from before the contest.
+This converter will not convert QSO data outside the 24-hour contest period, making it easy to input an ADIF file that may contain contacts from before or after the contest.

 Q: What is multi-streaming?

 The term “multi-streaming” refers to conducting QSOs in parallel where one transmission contains QSO information for 2 or more QSO partners.
 For example, if two stations answer your CQ, multi-streaming would allow one transmission to contain the signal reports back to each of the two stations.
 This is a natural consequence of the inherent multi-channel characteristic of the FT mode.

 As of the 2020 WW Digi DX Contest, there is no satisfactory method available for conducting multiple parallel QSOs in a contest environment.

 Q: Isn't the WSJT-X Fox and Hound mode "multi-streaming"?

 Yes, but only for a single fox working split frequency.
 Thus, it is not suitable in a contest where there are many foxes.
 A large DXpedition is the target user of Fox and Hound mode with the "hounds" being all the DXers striving to work the single DX station.

 Q: Why can't there be multiple foxes in a contest?